- Technology Behind GRP Products

-GRP is used because of its lightweight but strong structure and this material – as its name suggests – is a mixture of plastic woven with very small and thin pieces of glass fibre.
+GRP is used because of its lightweight and strong structure and this material – as its name suggests – is a mixture of plastic woven with very small and thin pieces of glass fibre.

 The material is a good insulator and its strength compared to its weight easily outshines many metals.
 Add to this its favourable cost, it becomes easy to see why this GRP product is used in so many industries.